VKostoulas/Medical_Image_Generation/README.md

-# Hyperparameter-Free Medical Image Generation with nnU-Net and Monai
+# 2D/3D Hyperparameter-Free Medical Image Generation from 3D volumes

 ### Description
 Training and sampling with 2D or 3D image generation models on your dataset